Thermodynamics of a Single Mesoscopic Phononic Mode: TWPA characterisation

 \section{TWPA characterisation}

 Prior to the run, the microwave setup is characterized.
+The gains and losses are measured carefully using a Vector Network Analyser (VNA).
 For the injection lines, room temperature noise is suppressed by 50$~$dB attenuation affixed at different stages of the cryostat (zigzag blocks in Fig. \ref{scheme}).

 On the detection side, the cryogenic HEMT provides a gain of 40$~$dB while the room temperature one has 30$~$dB.
 The microwave noise background around 6$~$GHz, referenced to the input of the cryo-HEMT, is then about 2.5$~$K. This is what is obtained from measurements performed before the mixer, with a spectrum analyser; when using the mixing technique, we obtain twice this background, as explained in the core of the manuscript.
+Besides the calibration of our (passive) microwave elements, the HEMT noise figure has been verified, and validated, in a run using the {\it cold/hot load technique}: comparing the measured noise generated by a 50$~\Omega$ termination located on the 3$~$K plate to the one of a similar load bolted onto the mixing chamber stage (at 10$~$mK).
+A microwave switch mounted on the same mixing chamber plate enabled to connect one or the other loads while keeping the cryostat cold.

 At the lowest temperatures, the TWPA on/off gain around 6$~$GHz is 10$~$dB, and the insertion loss of 'TWPA+directional coupler+circulator' is about 4$~$dB.
 This is not optimal since we work on the higher side of the bandpass of the amplifier, which was designed for a 15$~$dB gain at slightly lower frequencies.
 Optimising the center frequency and the insertion losses, we infer that we could potentially win about $5 - 10 ~$dB \cite{luca}.
 The gain degrades quickly as we increase the temperature of the parametric amplifier above 300$~$mK; besides, the intrinsic noise of the TWPA itself increases dramatically above this limit (because of free quasi-particles thermally excited in the aluminum layer, see Fig. \ref{fig_TWPAnoise}).
 Typically, it can still be used at 400$~$mK with a marginal gain, and essentially ruins the measurement chain above.